inasafe/inasafe-doc/docs/source/training/socialisation/functionality_datasets.rst

 |project_name| is a dynamic tool that can easily be adapted to other types of
 hazard and exposure layers.
-The beauty of |project_name| being open source is that anyone who has a background in programming is able to make their own impact functions.
+The beauty of |project_name| being open source, is that anyone who has a background in programming is able to make their own impact functions.

 Exposure Layers Used in Practical